github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 ### Jobs

-Jobs in GitLab are very similar to jobs in {{ site.data.variables.product.prodname_actions }}.
+Jobs in GitLab are very similar to jobs in {% data variables.product.prodname_actions %}.
 In both systems, jobs have the following characteristics:

 * Jobs contain a series of steps or scripts that run sequentially.
 * Jobs run on separate virtual machines or in separate containers. [ need to check]
 * Jobs run in parallel by default, but can be configured to run sequentially.

 You can run a script or a shell command in a job.
 In GitLab, script steps are specified using the `script` key.
-In {{ site.data.variables.product.prodname_actions }}, all scripts are specified using the `run` key.
+In {% data variables.product.prodname_actions %}, all scripts are specified using the `run` key.

 Below is an example of the syntax for each system: